almereyda/awesome-starred/README.md

 ## PHP

+- [TKLeuPT/Kanboard-Time-Track-To-Minutes](https://github.com/TKLeuPT/Kanboard-Time-Track-To-Minutes) - This plugin allows you to see the time tracking in minutes instead the normal decimal hours.
 - [jordansamuel/PASTE](https://github.com/jordansamuel/PASTE) - Paste is a project that started from the files pastebin.com used before it was bought.
 - [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - Your self-hosted bookmark archive.
 Free and open source.
 - [Logicify/mautic-advanced-templates-bundle](https://github.com/Logicify/mautic-advanced-templates-bundle) - Plugin extends default email template capabilities with TWIG block so you can use advanced scripting techniques like conditions, loops etc